MileHacker Logo

 Internet Access and Wi-Fi Availability

-Wi-Fi is widely available in hotels, restaurants, and coffee shops in towns.
-Libraries often offer free Wi-Fi.
+Wi-Fi is widely available in hotels, restaurants, plus coffee houses in towns.
+Libraries often have free Internet access-Fi.

 Access in Remote Areas